gaelfoppolo/gaelfoppolo.com/_posts/2019-03-28-the-secret-keyword-behind-higher-order-functions-rethrows.md

 }
 ```

-And we can't call `performArithmeticalOperation` using the `double` function, even if we know the function will never throw!
+And we can't call `performArithmeticalOperation` using the `double` function without a do catch block, even if we know the function will never throw!
 A lot of unnecessary boilerplate code to come.

 # Standard Library to the rescue!